-We know that only God should be worshipped.
-Only God demands worship, and only God deserves worship.
+We know that only God should be worshiped (see Exodus 34:14 and Revelation 22:9).
+Only God deserves worship.
 The question of whether we should worship the Holy Spirit is answered simply by determining whether the Spirit is God.
-Contrary to the ideas of some cults, the Holy Spirit is not merely a “force,” but a personality.
-He is referred to in personal terms (John 15:26; 16:7-8, 13-14).
-He acts as a Being with personality would act—He speaks (1 Timothy 4:1), He loves (Romans 15:30), He teaches (John 14:26), He intercedes (Romans 8:26), and so on.
+If the Holy Spirit is God, then He can and should be worshiped.

-Christian worship is spiritual, flowing from the inward workings of the Holy Spirit to which we respond by offering our lives to Him (Romans 12:1).
-We worship the Spirit by obedience to His commands.
-Referring to Christ, the Apostle John explains that “those who obey his commands live in him, and he in them.
+Christian worship is spiritual, flowing from the inward workings of the Holy Spirit to which we respond by offering our lives to God (Romans 12:1).
+We worship the Spirit by obeying Christ’s commands.
+Referring to the Lord, the apostle John explains that “those who obey his commands live in him, and he in them.
 And this is how we know that he lives in us: We know it by the Spirit he gave us” (1 John 3:24).
-We see here the link between obeying Christ and the Holy Spirit who dwells within us, convicting us of all things—especially our need to worship by obedience—and empowering us to worship.
+We see here the link between obeying Christ and the Holy Spirit who dwells within us.
+The Spirit assures us that Christ is with us and prompts our worship of and obedience to Christ.